ArtBlnd/rename-future/README.md

 You can name anonymous Future from async fn without dyn or Box!

 # PLEASE READ THIS
-THIS PROJECT NOT YET TESTED!
+THIS PROJECT NOT YET WELL TESTED!
 DON'T USE THIS IN PRODUCTION CODE!

 ## What is the problem of `async fn` and its returning `Future`?
 The return type of `async fn` is anonymous. means, it is really hard to move around `Future` of `async fn`